 2. Determine the Data to be Analyzed

-Once the business process has been identified, the next step is to determine what data needs to be analyzed.
-This includes identifying the relevant data sources, as well as the specific data elements that need to be included in the model.
+Once the business process has been identified, the next step is determining what data needs to be analyzed.
+This includes identifying the relevant data sources and the specific data elements that must be included in the model.

 3. Identify the Dimensions

 The third step is to identify the dimensions that will be used to describe the data.
-These dimensions should be based on the KPIs identified in step one and should be relevant to the actual business process.
+These dimensions should be based on the KPIs identified in step one and relevant to the business process.

 4. Identify the Facts

 The fourth step is to identify the facts that will be analyzed in the data warehouse.
-These facts should be based on the KPIs identified in step one and should be relevant to the actual business process.
+These facts should be based on the KPIs specified in step one and relevant to the business process.

 5. Identify the Grain

 The grain refers to the level of detail at which the data will be stored and analyzed.
-For example, in a sales data model, the grain might be at the level of individual sales transactions, or it might be at the level of daily sales totals.
-Identifying the grain is important because it determines the level of detail at which the data will be stored, and can affect the performance and usability of the data model.
+For example, in a sales data model, the grain might be at the level of individual sales transactions or at the level of daily sales totals.
+Identifying the grain is important because it determines the level of detail at which the data will be stored and can affect the performance and usability of the data model.

 6. Design the Schema